 A vestibular migraine may be associated with other illnesses such as Meniere syndrome or BPPV.
 The verdict is currently out regarding the chronology of events/triggers.
 Do Meniere attacks trigger a vestibular migraine, or does a vestibular migraine give rise to Meniere syndrome features?

+The diagnosis and management of vestibular migraine is complex and best done with an interprofessional team.
+There are many treatments for vestibular migraine but there is no specific treatment that works in everyone.
 Current treatment options include lifestyle changes such as caffeine omission, avoidance of known dietary, behavioral or sleep hygiene triggers.
 Prophylactic medications such as topiramate, nortriptyline, propranolol may provide some benefit despite few controlled studies on the matter.
 Vestibular rehabilitation may play a role.
 Treatment of associated anxiety is a necessity.

 |||The clinical manifestations of vestibular migraine: A review., O'Connell Ferster AP,Priesol AJ,Isildak H,, Auris, nasus, larynx, 2017 Jun [PubMed PMID: 28285826]|